Wuhan Nationalist government: Formation of the Wuhan government

-Chiang Kai-shek, who had been leader of the KMT since the Canton Coup in March 1926, opted to stay at his military headquarters in Nanchang.
+Chiang Kai-shek, who had been Commander-in-Chief of the KMT military since the Canton Coup in March 1926, opted to stay at his military headquarters in Nanchang.
 He did not want to become involved in the politics at Wuhan, instead preferring to focus on the conquest of the rest of China while maintaining his independence from other KMT leaders.
 In January 1927, violent protests broke out in the British concession at Hankou, resulting in its evacuation by the British and handover to the Chinese.
 Under such an atmosphere the leftists expanded control over the Kuomintang government in the Third Plenary Session of the Second Central Committee of Kuomintang.
 The party congress elected a majority of communists and leftists into the central committees, and therefore strengthened the Soviet hold on the party at the expense of Chiang Kai-shek.
 Areas under Wuhan's control, such as Changsha, were plastered with propaganda posters with slogans including: "Communism is the heart of China", "Foster the mother country of the proletariat — Soviet Russia", and "China and Russia are one".
 At the same time, Chiang was arresting communists as he advanced downstream the Yangtze River.
 It was widely suspected that the Chinese Communist Party and Soviet advisors in the Wuhan government used anti-imperialist and anti-foreign sentiments to instigate violent confrontations with foreign militaries in the Nanjing incident to strengthen the communists while simultaneously damaging the right-wing faction of the Kuomintang.

 It was under these circumstances that a divergence between the KMT and CCP appeared.
 KMT rightist figures like Chiang Kai-shek pushed for the "complete clearance of the Communist Party".
 Meanwhile, KMT leftists, CCP and the Communist International were alarmed and decided to support the leftist leader Wang Jingwei who previously had been exiled abroad.
 The Wuhan government, which was dominated by leftist KMT politicians from the beginning, aided by the Chinese Communist Party, as well as widespread grassroots support, transformed Wuhan into "a seedbed for revolution", while portraying themselves as the sole legitimate leadership of the KMT.
 Controlling much of Hunan, Hubei, Guangdong and Jiangxi, the Wuhan government began challenging Chiang's authority, and launched a propaganda campaign against him from January 1927.
 On 10 March, the Wuhan leadership nominally stripped Chiang of much of his military authority, though refrained from deposing him as commander-in-chief.
 At the same time, the Communist Party became an equal partner in the Wuhan government, sharing power with the KMT leftists.
 In response to these developments, Chiang started to rally anti-communist elements in the KMT and NRA around him.